johnnovak/RML-Amiga/docs/docs/appendices/useful-websites.md

 - [Hall of Light](https://amiga.abime.net/) — The database of Amiga games

-- [Amiga Magazine Rack](https://amr.abime.net/) — The ultimate Amiga magazines
+- [Amiga Magazine Rack](https://amr.abime.net/) — The ultimate Amiga magazine
   resource focusing on games (cross-referenced with the Hall of Light)

 - [Amiga Reviews](https://amigareviews.leveluphost.com/) — 7811 reviews of